 Voluntary work and social welfare payments

 Voluntary work is a good way to keep active, learn new skills and get involved in your local community.
-You may do some unpaid work as a volunteer and keep your social welfare payment.
+You can do some unpaid work as a volunteer and keep your social welfare payment.
 However, you must continue to meet all the conditions attached to your payment.

 Your Intreo Centre or Social Welfare Branch Office or the section paying your social welfare payment will usually decide whether you can keep your social welfare payment and work as a volunteer.

-Usually, you get a disability payment because you cannot work.
 If you are getting Disability Allowance, Illness Benefit or Invalidity Pension you must get permission to work as a volunteer.
 You must apply to the section that pays your social welfare payment before starting any voluntary work.

 If you are getting Illness Benefit, you apply to the Partial Capacity Benefit section for permission to do voluntary work.

 If you are getting Invalidity Pension, you must apply directly to the Invalidity Pension section for permission.
 You cannot do more than 10 hours of voluntary work per week when getting Invalidity Pension.

 To qualify for a carer’s payment you must be providing full-time care.
 If you are getting Carer’s Allowance or Carer’s Benefit, you can do a maximum of 18.5 hours per week of voluntary work.
 Before you start working as a volunteer, you must get permission from the Carer’s Allowance or Carer’s Benefit section in the Department of Social Protection.

 To get Jobseeker's Allowance or Jobseeker's Benefit you must be available and looking for work.
 If you want to do voluntary work, you must first get permission from a Deciding Officer at your Intreo Centre or Social Welfare Branch Office.
 You must continue to satisfy the conditions of your jobseeker’s payment.